hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 facts and objects to their immanent principles. — Ed.)

 The Hindus have cultivated the power of analysis and abstraction.
-No nation has yet produced a grammar like that of Pânini.
+No nation has yet produced a grammar like that of Pānini.

-Râmânuja's important work is the conversion of Jains and Buddhists to Hinduism.
+Rāmānuja's important work is the conversion of Jains and Buddhists to Hinduism.
 He is a great advocate of image worship.
 He introduced love and faith as potent means of salvation.

-Even in the *Bhâgavata*, twenty-four Avatâras are mentioned corresponding to the twenty-four Tirthankaras of the Jains, the name of Rishibhadeva being common to both.
+Even in the *Bhāgavata*, twenty-four Avatāras are mentioned corresponding to the twenty-four Tirthankaras of the Jains, the name of Rishibhadeva being common to both.